earthlab/version-control-hot-mess/README.md

 Now - build the loop but instead of printing the path, create a list of data.frames:

-1. Loop through using `seq_along()` and create a list of dataframes
+1. Loop through using `seq_along()` and create a list of data.frames
 2. `bind_rows` to bind together the entire list into 1 df

 ### ON YOUR OWN --

-Finally - use a pipe to summarize the data in your data.frame.
+Finally - use a pipe to summarize the data in your data.frame total precipitation by month.
-HINT

 1. you may want to explore the data before summarizing it.
 Here are some questions to explore
   * How many unique sites are included in the data.
   * What is the **str**ucture of the columns in the data?
 2. Create a pipe that summarizes the data by month and site

+### ON YOUR OWN --

+Summarize by STATION_NAME, month AND precip
 HINTS to help

 * toupper and tolower for tex manipulation
-* group_by() - you can group by several columns
+* group_by() - you can group by **several** columns

-## Plot by SITE and MONTH

-### Part 5 plot

-Could be example lesson with some simple examples
+# BONUS FUN TIMES WITH GGPLOT

 ## Future